louriccia/SWE1R-Mods/README.md

 # SWE1R Mods

-This is a collection of mods I've made and am in the process of making for Star Wars Episode I: Racer.
-They all involve some type of mass manipulation of the game's archives:
+This is a collection of mods for Star Wars Episode I: Racer using mass manipulation of the game's archives:
 `out_modelblock.bin`
 `out_textureblock.bin`
 `out_splineblock.bin`
 `out_spriteblock.bin`

 To install these mods, just swap out your files in `Star Wars Episode I Racer / data / lev01 /` with the files included in the mod.
-You don’t need to completely restart your game to install these mods!
-You can keep a mod inside your lev01 folder (as well as a backup folder), and swap out mods on the fly while the game is running.
-You just need to restart/start a race to apply changes.
+To apply the mod, you do not need to completely restart your game.
+You can swap out files on the fly while the game is running and they will take effect at the next restart/start  of a race.

-All my work is and will remain freely accessible but here's a link if you want to throw some truguts my way.
+Send me some truguts:
 https://ko-fi.com/lightningpirate

 ## Texture Packs